 In order to give PIA the best performance test possible, I selected the WireGuard VPN protocol and ran speed tests with the latest version of the PIA Windows client.
 Now let's examine the results.

-While this is better than the previous test result, it is still quite slow.
-We should be getting speeds over 200 Mbps, especially with the WireGuard protocol.
+This is even slightly slower than the Seattle server.
+We should be getting speeds over 500 Mbps, especially with the WireGuard protocol.

-With PIA servers in the United States, it is clear that this is a slow VPN.
+This time, the speed was significantly better, although the connection still experienced a noticeable 50% drop.
+With PIA servers in the United States, it is clear that this is not a fast VPN.

-With slow speeds like this, PIA is certainly not the best VPN for the UK if you value performance.
+This is on par with the performance on US servers, so PIA certainly isn't the best VPN for the UK if you value performance.

 Comparison with VPNs that are faster than PIA

-For comparison, the fastest VPN we have tested here on Restore Privacy is NordVPN.
+For comparison, the fastest VPN we have tested here on CyberInsider is NordVPN.
 It also supports the WireGuard protocol and has a huge global network of fast servers.
-We could routinely get speeds over 300 Mbps in our tests for the NordVPN review.
-Here is one server location in Seattle with speeds of 445 Mbps:
+We could routinely get speeds over 800 Mbps in our tests for the NordVPN review.
+Here is one server location in Seattle with speeds of 892 Mbps:

 Check out NordVPN with WireGuard here >>

-We will also be publishing more speed comparisons in the PIA vs NordVPN report.
+We have additional speed comparisons in the PIA vs NordVPN report.

 Based in the US (bad privacy jurisdiction)